CYYJL/LS2Net/README.md

 **Code will be made available upon paper acceptance.**

-## Supplementary Analyses and Additional Materials Removed from the Main Manuscript
+## Supplementary Analyses and Additional Materials from the Main Manuscript

-This repository provides supplementary analyses, figures, tables, and discussions that were removed from the main manuscript solely to comply with the IEEE Regular Paper page limit.
-These materials are preserved here for editorial reference and provide additional analysis, visualization, and discussion supporting the design, effectiveness, generalization, and limitations of LS²Net.
+This repository provides additional supplementary analyses and discussions related to the main manuscript.
+For each supplementary content item, specific location information is provided to facilitate easy reference.
+The supplementary content is indicated in the format:

-The removal of these materials does not affect the core methodology, experimental results, or conclusions presented in the main manuscript.
+> Supplementary Material.

 ---

 ## I. Supplementary Materials from Related Work

-### 1. Discussion of the Limitations of Local Receptive Fields
+### 1. Supplementary Discussion of the Limitations of Local Receptive Fields

-**Original location:**
+**Location:**
 Section II, **Related Work** → **Methods with Local Receptive Fields**, at the end of the subsection, following the discussion of ConvNeXt and LKSNeXt.

 The following discussion was removed from the main manuscript: